jes/ricochet-group/README.md

 ### Permanent installation

-The included script `install.sh` should install `ricochet-group` on Ubuntu systems and hopefully others.
+The included script `install.sh` should install `ricochet-group` on Ubuntu and CentOS systems, and hopefully others.

 Having installed `ricochet-group` with `install.sh`, you should edit the config in `/etc/ricochet-group/config.yaml` and then start it with systemd: